Gordhandas/Freelancer-AI-Responder/README.md

 - **Search Grounding**: Toggle on "Search the web" to allow the AI to use Google Search for up-to-date and accurate information, with sources cited in the response.
 - **AI-Powered Profile**: Configure the AI with your name, skills, portfolio, and experience summary to generate responses that accurately represent you.
 - **Multi-Client Conversation Management**: Maintain separate, organized conversation histories for each client, ensuring context is never lost.
+- **Import/Export Conversations**: Save all your conversations to a local JSON file for backup, or import them into another browser.
 - **Context-Aware Responses**: The AI reads the previous conversation history before generating a new reply, ensuring natural and relevant follow-ups.
 - **Voice Input**: Dictate your client messages using your microphone for faster input.
 - **Adjustable Tone & Style**: Fine-tune the AI's communication by choosing between various tones (Casual, Formal, Enthusiastic) and styles (Short & Sweet, Detailed).